 Will a 1099 form provided by Opendorse contain information of any deals completed outside of Opendorse?

 No. The 1099 form provided by Opendorse will only display earnings that total $600 or more received through Opendorse – including cash and in-kind payments – from the previous calendar year (January 1 through December 31).
-If you have received more than $600 or more for a deal completed outside of Opendorse, the compensating party is required to provide you with a separate 1099 form.
+If you have received more than $600 or more for activities completed outside of Opendorse, the compensating party is required to provide you with a separate 1099 form.

 How will I receive my 1099 form from Opendorse?